stylecow/stylecow-plugin-flex/README.md

 [![Build Status](https://travis-ci.org/stylecow/stylecow-plugin-flex.svg)](https://travis-ci.org/stylecow/stylecow-plugin-flex)

-Stylecow plugin to add vendor prefixes and create fallback with the old flexbox syntax in explorer 10 and webkit
+Stylecow plugin to generate the css code with the old flexbox syntax in explorer 10 and webkit.
+Note: this plugin does not add vendor prefixes to the new syntax, use [stylecow-plugin-prefixes](https://github.com/stylecow/stylecow-plugin-prefixes) to that.

 More info: